dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 *Extension type member invocations and tear-offs are always statically resolved, and abstract members only make sense in the case where the given member is resolved at run time.*

+*It is not an error for an extension type member to have the modifier `external`.
+As usual, an implementation can report a compile-time error for external declarations, e.g., if they are not bound to an implementation, and the method by which they are bound to an implementation is tool specific.*

 Assume that
 <code>T<sub>1</sub>, ..
 T<sub>s</sub></code>